-Submitting a planning application
+Submitting the planning application

-The planning application is due to be submitted to the Highland Council in summer 2024.
+The planning application is due to be submitted to Perth and Kinross Council in summer 2024.

 A Pre-application Consultation Report will accompany the planning application providing details of the consultation undertaken and communicating how the consultation process has influenced the proposed development.
 Where comments are received that cannot be addressed in the final proposal, an explanation will also be given why this is the case.

-Comments made through the pre-application consultation process are not formal representations to the Highland Council.
-When the planning application is submitted there will be an opportunity to make formal representations to the Highland Council.
+Comments made through the pre-application consultation process are not formal representations to Perth and Kinross Council.
+When the planning application is submitted there will be an opportunity to make formal representations to Perth and Kinross Council.